+- Reliability can be defined and measured.

+- Reliability requirements can be specified:

+- NFRs define numeric thresholds.

-- Reliability can be defined and measured. - Reliability requirements can be specified: - Non-functional requirements define number of failures that are acceptable during normal use or time in which system is allowed to be unavailable. - Functional requirements define how the software avoids, detects, and tolerates failures.
+- Number of failures that are acceptable.

+- How long system can be unavailable.

+- Functional requirements define how the software avoids, detects, and tolerates failures.

 How to Measure Reliability